 Phone lines are open Monday to Friday, 8am to 5pm.

 Alternatively, you can contact us via firstname.lastname@example.org

 Support will be provided through a joint team of both council staff and a volunteer network that has been set up across North Tyneside.
 Please remember that anyone who needs to come into your home to provide the support you need will always carry an identification card and everyone providing the support will have been through the appropriate security checks to make sure that we keep people safe.

 Our Public Health team have also produced some useful information about social distancing and staying safe here.

-It's very important to do what you can to reduce the risk of you and other people getting ill with coronavirus
+It's very important to do what you can to reduce the risk of you and other people becoming ill with Coronavirus

-- Stay at least 2 metres (soon to be 1 meter plus) away from anyone you do not live with (or anyone not in your support bubble) when outside your home
+- Stay at least 2 metres away from anyone you do not live with (or anyone not in your support bubble) when outside your home

 - Wash your hands with soap and water often – do this for at least 20 seconds

 - Use hand sanitiser gel if soap and water are not available